ChalmersGU-data-structure-courses/lab-system/README.md

 (It does not seem possible to set the height to the natural height of the embedded html file.
 If the defined height does not suffice, an annoying scroll wheel for the iframe will appear.)

-Files overwritten by upload to the same location will not retain the old id.
+*Note*: Files overwritten by upload to the same location will not retain the old id.
 However, Canvas automatically updates links to overwritten course files with the new id.
 Thus, when the lab scripts upload a new submission table, the Canvas page will reflect the update.